-There are different levels of tournaments and the larger they are, the more complex they become.
+There are different levels of pickleball tournaments and the larger they are, the more complex they become.
 This link takes you to the USAPA’s guide to running a tournament and this guide has advantages.
 For a small tournament it’ll get you thinking the right way.
 It’s reasonably short and is pretty simply written, too, which are both good things.
 If this is your first tournament we recommend you read this version first.

-However, once your tournament grows a bit a lot more issues can come into focus (or can cause you to lose focus, you decide!).
+However, once your pickleball tournaments grows a bit a lot more issues can come into focus (or can cause you to lose focus, you decide!).
 Below, you’ll find introduction to (and, later, the whole of a much extensive tournament guide, which may help you organize and run your tournament.
 The guide is written specifically for the 2 tournaments that are put on each year by the Palm Creek Pickleball Club at Palm Creek Golf and RV Resort in Casa Grande, AZ.
-The two tournaments are the Annual Residents’ Tournament, a non-sanctioned event open only to the residents of Palm Creek, and The Duel in The Desert, the largest single-venue Tier Two pickleball tournament run by one club.
-Although we also recommend the USAPA’s stuff linked above for a first tournament, some of the information below could assist you as a tournament director in running your own tournament if you are doing it for the first time.
+The two pickleball tournaments are the Annual Residents’ Tournament, a non-sanctioned event open only to the residents of Palm Creek, and The Duel in The Desert, as of this writing the largest single-venue Tier Two pickleball tournament run by one club.
+Although we also recommend the USAPA’s stuff linked above for a first tournament, some of the information below could assist you as a tournament director in running your own pickleball tournament if you are doing it for the first time.

 This guide was compiled by Bob VanderLinden, Palm Creek Pickleball Club Tournament Director, with help from each of the team leads on the various tournament sub-committees.
 NOTE!!!
 While the remainder of this page is only a SUMMARY of the introduction, the entire document can be downloaded here.
 It’s an extensive document, no question, but it’s well-organized and indexed, and we thank Bob VanderLinden BIG TIME for having shared this with us – and we thank Palm Creek for allowing him to do so, as well.